bfauber71/MyParkingMgr/replit.md

 ManageMyParking is a complete PHP and MySQL vehicle and property management system designed for shared hosting environments.
 Its primary purpose is to provide a robust, no-framework solution for managing vehicles, properties, users, and violations, specifically tailored for deployment via FTP without requiring command-line access, Composer, or Node.js.
 The project aims for broad compatibility with standard shared hosting setups, including cPanel and phpMyAdmin for database management.

 Key capabilities include:
-- Role-based access control (Admin, User, Operator)
+- **Granular permission matrix system** replacing legacy role-based access control
+- Customizable per-user permissions for view, edit, and create/delete actions across all four modules (vehicles, users, properties, violations)
 - Comprehensive CRUD operations for vehicles, properties, and users
 - Violation ticketing system with printable tickets
 - CSV import/export for vehicle data